How Long Does A Meth High Last?

 Tweaking (Shutdown Phase)

 Methamphetamine users are most dangerous when they are tweaking, a condition that occurs when a person reaches the end of a drug binge and can no longer experience a rush or high.
-When the bingeing phase is over, the psychological effects of meth take over due to exhaustion, lack of eating, and an inability to experience a high again.
+When the binging phase is over, the psychological effects of meth take over due to exhaustion, lack of eating, and an inability to experience a high again.
 Most meth users describe the period after a high to be empty, lonely, and depressing.
 While tweaking, people may also experience intense cravings for meth and a fog of sensations.

 This phase is particularly dangerous for the individual and the people around them due to their increased hostility, irritability, and desire to harm themselves.
 Intense itching is also common in this stage because users might be convinced that bugs are crawling under their skin, a condition also referred to as meth mites.
-Additionally, because crystal meth users cannot sleep for days at a time while bingeing, they may be in a completely psychotic state in which they see and hear things that are not real.
+Additionally, because crystal meth users cannot sleep for days at a time while binging, they may be in a completely psychotic state in which they see and hear things that are not real.

 Meth Crash

-Following bingeing and tweaking, a crystal meth user may eventually crash or fall into a period where they sleep for as long as three days.
+Following binging and tweaking, a crystal meth user may eventually crash or fall into a period where they sleep for as long as three days.
 At this point, their body is unable to cope with the overwhelming side effects of meth on the brain and the high doses they have taken.
 Even the most severe, long-term users become lifeless during the meth crash phase.

 Meth “Hangover”